dotnet/core-setup/Documentation/design-docs/native-hosting-assembly-load.md

 ## New host binary for component hosting
 Add new library `nethost` which will act as the easy to use host for loading managed components.
 The library would be a dynamically loaded library (`.dll`, `.so`, `.dylib`).
 For ease of use there would be a header file for C++ apps as well as `.lib`/`.a` for easy linking.
 Apps using the component hosting functionality would ship this library as part of the app.
-Unlike the `apphost`, `comhost` and `ijwhost`, the `nethost` will not be directly supported by the .NET Core SDK since it's target usage is not from .NET Core apps.
+Unlike the `apphost`, `comhost` and `ijwhost`, the `nethost` will not be directly supported by the .NET Core SDK since its target usage is not from .NET Core apps.

 The exact delivery mechanism is TBD (pending investigation), but it probably should include NuGet (for C++ projects) and plain `.zip` (for any consumer).
-The binary itself should be signed by Microsoft as there will be no support for modifying the binary as part of custom application build (unlike `apphost`).
+The binary itself should be signed by Microsoft as there will be no support for modifying the binary as part of custom application build (unlike `apphost` or `comhost`).

 ### Load managed component and get a function pointer
 ``` C++